-My puppy eats everything outside — what can I do?
+My puppy eats everything outside — how do I stop them?

 “Puppies, like human children, tend to explore with their mouths,” explains Dr. Joanna Woodnutt.
 “This is even more the case with dogs than humans as they don’t have hands – picking things up in their mouths is the only way a dog can tell if something is hard or soft, whether it would be a good item to chew, and whether something tastes good.”